 Underground Locating & Detection

-Electromagnetic Pipe and cable locators and Ground penetrating radar falls under ASCE 38-02 Quality Level B, which involves the application of surface geophysical methods to determine the existence and horizontal position of the utilities.
-This is referred to as utility designating and it addresses problems caused by inaccurate utility records, abandoned or unrecorded facilities, and lost recollections.
+Electromagnetic pipe and cable locators and ground penetrating radar fall under ASCE 38-02 Quality Level B, which involves the application of surface geophysical methods to determine the existence and horizontal position of the utilities.
+This is referred to as utility designating, and it addresses problems caused by inaccurate utility records, abandoned or unrecorded facilities, and lost recollections.
 Quality Level B often involves hiring a private locating company such as BESS to evaluate the site using multiple non-intrusive technologies.
-This type of investigations are the most successful when the private locating contractor has been provided all the information from the Quality Level C and D studies.
+This type of investigation is most successful when the private locating contractor has been provided all the information from the Quality Level C and D studies.
 The investigations can vary from scanning a small area around a proposed boring location to designating all utilities across a project site.

 Electromagnetic Pipe Locators